dalibo/emaj/docs/en/webUsage.rst

    :align: center
    :class: screenshot

-   Figure 6 – Filtering the tables groups in *LOGGING* state.
-Here, only tables groups whose name contains “my” and having more than 2 marks are displayed, sorted in descending order by number of tables.
+   Figure 6 – Filtering the table groups in *LOGGING* state.
+Here, only table groups whose name contains “my” and having more than 2 marks are displayed, sorted in descending order by number of tables.

 Some tables allow to perform actions on several objects at once.
 In this case, the user selects the objects with the checkboxes on the first column of the table and choose the action to perform among the available buttons under the table.